baoduy/hbd.astro-paper/src/content/blog/az-00-pulumi-private-aks-environments.md

 - Move some component to share the project
 - Build the share project locally and commit the bin folder to Git repository for saving deployment time.
+- Using a Virtual scale set with an auto-scale for private agents

 ## Thank You